The Samurai Mind: Discipline, Honor, and Calm Under Pressure

 Entertainment replaces reflection.

-The samurai mind embraces friction.
+The samurai mind sees friction differently.

 It understands that resistance builds capacity.